Hire Purchase Accounts

 10. Journal Entries in the books of Ford Industries Ltd. (Vendors)

-Preparation of Hire Purchase Trading A/c and Trading & P/L A/c
+Hire Purchase Trading A/c & P/L A/c – Practical Example

 Ex.
 Welwash (Pvt.)
 Ltd. sells washing machines for outright cash as well as on hire-purchase basis.
 The cost of a washing machine to the company is Rs.10,500.
 The company has fixed cash price of the machine at Rs.12,300 and hire-purchase price at Rs.13,500 payable as to Rs.1,500 down and the balance in 24 equal monthly instalments of Rs.500 each.